SirMathays/convenient-laravel-macros/README.md

 docblock above the macro class declaration with `@mixin` tag.

 The package also comes with `macro:generate` command.
-If you have a provider class setup that extends `SirMathays\Convenience\Foundation\MacroServiceProvider` class, the command will go through the defined macros and generate all missing macros.
-This way you can define multiple macros you know you will have and then create the classes in bulk, similar to Laravel's `event:generate`.
+If you have a provider class setup that extends `SirMathays\Convenience\Foundation\MacroServiceProvider` class, the command will go through the macros defined in the provider and generate the ones that are missing.
+This way you can define multiple macros you know you will have and then generate them in bulk.
+It is very similar to Laravel's `event:generate` in its behavior.

 For example: